mathmaster13/fynotek/dates-and-times.md

 - To express the year of the era, attach the word *tfaa* to the number of the year (e.g. the 2nd year is "fotfaa").
 - To express the era, use the words *kynsi fynotekñy* or *kynsifynotek*, as described earlier.

-For example, January 1 2022 is the 8th day of the 3rd month (and the 1st day of its week) of the 3rd year in *kynsifynotek*, so it is written as *aypo forea ayjeaj usñytuh ustfaa kynsifynotek*.
+Use the same verb for expressing dates as you would for expressing times.
+For example, January 1 2022 is the 8th day of the 3rd month (and the 1st day of its week) of the 3rd year in *kynsifynotek*, so to say that today is January 1 2022, you could say *aypo forea ayjeaj usñytuh ustfaa kynsifynotek fuho*.

 If necessary, you can use *tfaa* as a detached modifier after a partial date to indicate that you're using the Fynotek calendar system and not the Gregorian system.
 However, ***only do this when necessary***—if your date contains a month, year, or era, the words in your date already specify the calendar system.
 It can also be clear from context that you are using the Fynotek system, and in that case, do not do this.

-*For a set of dates in the Fynotek calendar along with their corresponding Gregorian dates, see [this table](INSERT LINK).*
+*For a set of dates in the Fynotek calendar along with their corresponding Gregorian dates, see [this table](https://docs.google.com/spreadsheets/d/1nCIL_sHuzpl9OkVjqMqjipdfDYlRCK-NyVYi6Z_onJ4/edit).*

 ### Gregorian Calendar
 When we interact with the rest of the world, we can use the Gregorian calendar: 12 months in a year, 7 days in a week, you know the drill.
 Here is the vocabulary used to express Gregorian dates: